ianhernandezz/Capstone_Final_Report/README.md

     - Created the table in postgress for both original and addtional data set
     - Merged the both data sets on postal codes
     - Uploaded data for ML learing

+**Week 3 (March 20th-27th)**

+Ian Hernandez
+- Created a new CSV for the purpose of Tableau
+- Created a dashboard on Tableau (screenshot provided on powerpoint)
+- Assisting on database creation for hosting
+- Updated PowerPoint slides for presentation
+- Downloaded and uploaded PowerPoint to repository

+Jayce Cox

+Kevin Estrada

 ## Data Selection